valerioarvizzigno/homecraft_vertex_lab/README.md

      #Query index content
       GET search-homecraft-ikea/_search

-7. Before start crawling we need to attach an ingest pipeline to the newly create index, so every time a new document is indexed, it will be processed by our ML model that will enrich the document with an additional field, the vector representation of its content.
+7. **Creating an ingest pipeline for inference** Before start crawling we need to attach an ingest pipeline to the newly create index, so every time a new document is indexed, it will be processed by our ML model that will enrich the document with an additional field, the vector representation of its content.
    - Open the index from the Enterprise Search UI and navigate to the "Pipelines" tab
    - Click on "Copy and customize" to create a custom pipeline associated to this index
    - In the Machine Learning section click on "Add Inference Pipeline"